keheintz/PyReduc/README.md

 The script setup.py defines all the packages and gobal parameters.
 It is run by all the other scripts.

-1) identify.py: identify arclines.

-2) fitarcdata.py: fit a checychef polynomium to the pixel to wavelength relation.
+1) identify.py: identify arclines and fit a polynomium to the selected lines.

+2) extract_1d.py: extraction of the wavelength calibrated 1d spectrum.
+This produces as output the 1d science file nd a 1-sigma noise spectrum.
+There is both an optimally extracted version and a sum over an aperture.

+3) standard.py and sensfunction.py: generation of the sensitivity function for flux calibration.

+4) calibrate.py: use the output sensitivity function to calibrate the science spectrum (incl. the noise spectrum).

-3) transform.py: 2d checychef polynomium to the pixel to wavelength relation.
+5) transform.py: We also have a preliminary script that can fit a 2d chebychef polynomium to the pixel to wavelength relation.
 Makes rectified 2d-spectrum as output.

-4) extract_1d.py: extraction of the wavelength calibrated 1d spectrum.
-This produces as output the 1d science file and a 1-sigma noise spectrum.
-There is both an optimally extracted version and a sum over an aperture.

-5) standard.py and sensfunction.py: generation of the sensitivity function for flux calibration.

-6) calibrate.py: use the output sensitivity function to calibrate the science spectrum (incl. the noise spectrum).

 Missing (obviously a lot):
-1) Ideally, the identify.py and fitarcdata.py should be combined such that is possible to iteratively add and delete lines from the idarc list, fit the lines, go back to add/remove more lines, etc.
+1) Ideally, identify.py could be made more userfriendly.

 2) sensfunction.py needs to be improved to allow deletion of points during the fitting.